 Requirement Description Platform A Pentium-based or equivalent PC with: A 1.2 GHz Processor (recommended minimum).
 The required processing power will increase when Spotlight diagnoses Oracle RAC clusters with many instances.
 A monitor capable of supporting a resolution of 1280x1024 or larger.
 (You should also set the display to use the 64K color palette [65536 colors].)
 Memory 512 megabytes of RAM (minimum).
 1 gigabyte recommended.
 Memory consumption will increase for multiple simultaneous connections and as the number of instances in an Oracle RAC cluster increases, and will also depend on the connection options chosen.
 Hard Disk Space 1 gigabyte of free disk space.
 This should exist on a local disk drive rather than a network drive.
 Extra disk space will be required if you choose to log historical snapshots from within Spotlight.
-Operating System Microsoft Windows Server 2019 64-bit and above Microsoft Windows Server 2016 64-bit and above Microsoft Windows Server 2012 64-bit R2 and above Microsoft Windows Server 2012 64-bit Microsoft Windows Server 2008 64-bit R2 and above Microsoft Windows 10 32-bit and 64-bit
+Operating System Microsoft Windows Server 2022 64-bit and above Microsoft Windows Server 2019 64-bit and above Microsoft Windows Server 2016 64-bit and above Microsoft Windows Server 2012 64-bit R2 and above Microsoft Windows Server 2012 64-bit Microsoft Windows 11 32-bit and 64-bit Microsoft Windows 10 32-bit and 64-bit Additional Software (Monitor Oracle Database Servers) .NET 4.0 or above SQLNet 2.3.4 or later.
+SQLNet enables a connection to be established to a database.
+The database may be local or remote.
+Before you start Spotlight you must be solution to a database.